neurodata/checklists/grants.md

 when writing a grant, to any funding agency:

+1. each subtask should follow OCAR
-1. for each task, include a **bold** sentence precisely and concisely stating its objective
+1. for each task, include a **bold** sentence precisely and concisely stating its objective (the *action* part)
 2. make sure to distinguish your own work from others explicitly every time your work is cited
 3. check that formatting is consistent across *all* documents (both within type, eg biosketches) and across.